weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 ## S3 (AWS or S3-compatible)

 Use the `backup-s3` module to enable backing up to and restoring from any S3-compatible blob storage.
-This includes AWS S3, and minIO.
+This includes AWS S3, and MinIO.

 To enable the module set the following environment variable